 A tubal ligation reversal is an operation to permit someone who has had a tubal ligation to try to get pregnant again.
-There are two parts; how you get into the pelvis to the tubes and what you do once you are in there to restore the patient’s fertility.
+Lakeshore Tubal Reversal Center has performed thousands of tubal reversals and treats women from all over the world.
+The tubal reversal surgery consists of two parts; how you get into the pelvis to the tubes and what you do once you are in there to restore the patient’s fertility.

 You should be fine to travel the day after surgery and able to work 3-4 days later unless you do very heavy physical work.
 Serious problems are very rare; one doctor has reported doing almost 300 cases with no serious problems.
 We have never had to transfuse anyone at our center.
 We have never had to admit anyone to the nearby hospital with complications although we have a transfer agreement if we ever do.
 All this doesn’t mean you are guaranteed not to have problems; just that it is very unlikely.